 ‘I used to go hiking a lot, but I don’t really do that any more, because… I live here,’ says David.
 While no longer setting out on long saunters into the woods for leisure, his work and volunteer activities take him into the mountains almost daily.
 He is also an official information centre guide for the area, often joining study tours to learn about local plantlife.

 On my last visit, we walked deep into the forest.
 This time, we drove along the same path.
-Two years ago, I arrived at the top to find what I first thought was merely a section of riverbed enclosed by low walls of tight-packed stone encircled by drooping nets.
+In 2016, I arrived at the top to find what I first thought was merely a section of riverbed enclosed by low walls of tight-packed stone encircled by drooping nets.
 Today, the nets hang high between sturdy poles driven deep into the earth to block the passage of unwanted grazers.
 It is clearly a mountain crop being cultivated.

 Wasabi – a local speciality – thrives on fresh, flowing water.
 Controlling the pace and level of the flow is just as essential as getting rid of extra silt to ensure a healthy crop.
 Just two stations down the Ome Line, in Okutama, you can buy wasabi cheesecake or order wasabi-don, a rice bowl garnished with wasabi.